 For Gold membership, the maximum number of qualified Specializations and qualification designations (such as Exastack Ready, Exastack Optimized and Oracle Validated Integrations) combined is four (4).
 If a Gold member exceeds a combined total of four (4) qualified specializations/qualification designations, then the member must upgrade their membership to the Platinum level at the next renewal.

 There is a set of global criteria tables for each specialization.
 These criteria vary by specialization but include fulfillment of competency criteria and business criteria (i.e. customer references and transactions).
-To learn about the criteria for your solution specialization, go to www.oracle.com/partners, select the Knowledge Zone for your desired solution, and review the "Get Specialized" link.
+To learn about the criteria for your solution specialization, go to the Knowledge Zones and select your desired solution, and review the "Get Specialized" section.

 Specialization does not imply or express warrantee by Oracle of partner performance or services.

 Specialization complements the OPN program levels: Remarketer, Silver, Gold, Platinum and Diamond.
 Diamond and Platinum partners are required to hold a certain number of specializations.
 Gold partners are eligible to earn specializations.
 Silver partners and Remarketers are not eligible to earn specializations.
 For additional details see the OPN levels and Benefits table.